Podcast

 Vikas: Houston is a B2B town.
 People almost always talk about this idea, “Do you want lower initial costs or do you want a lower total cost of ownership?”
 If you can work the qualitative and quantitative together, in the long run, it really lowers the total cost of the branding exercise.

-Bo talked about this idea of repeatable.
+Bo talked about this idea of repeatability.
 For example, we already have server and baseline metrics for Arms Wide.
 After a year or so, if they wanted to know how much did the needle move, we’d be able to answer them.

 We have done all this branding.
 We’ve invested in all kinds of things.
 How much did the needle move and what does this mean for a number of calls received?